 O’Connor said that in those early years the impact of development wasn’t yet visible, but by the early 2000s things started to change.

-Read part 2: Deformed Fish, Dying Muskrats Cause Doctor to Sound Alarm.
-Stay tuned for part 3 of this series.
+Read Part 2: Deformed Fish, Dying Muskrats Cause Doctor to Sound Alarm.
+Read Part 3: The Spotlight Turns on Fort Chip Doctor.

 *Correction: An earlier version of this article incorrectly stated O’Connor was from Scotland.